Makgona Tsohle Band Take Your Time / Marabi Blues (Umsakazo)

 Take Your Time / Marabi Blues

-Umsakazo Records are a record label celebrating the heritage of vintage African jive through reissues, new beats and compilations of hidden gems.
-On this forty-five, they focus on a soul-jazz track, restored from the original Gallo master tape, pressed on quality black vinyl and housed in a replica of the famous Mavuthela sleeve, with new liner notes on reverse.
-Manufactured by the experts at Mobineko.
+Umsakazo Records are an independant label who pride themselves on shining a light on vintage African jive through a series of reissues, new material and compilations.
+For this release from Makgona Tsohle Band they turn their attention to a lesser known soul-jazz track gem, restored from the original Gallo master tape, pressed on high quality wax and housed in a replica of the famous Mavuthela sleeve, with new liner notes on reverse.

 From the label: